gabrielvuksani/MyRoommate/replit.md

 - ✓ Completely removed all toast notification system from the entire application
 - ✓ Deleted toast UI components, hooks, and all related files from codebase
 - ✓ Removed Toaster component from App.tsx and cleaned up all imports
+- ✓ Fixed message bubble tails for received messages to match user message quality
+- ✓ Applied consistent glass morphism styling and positioning to all message tails
+- ✓ Purged all database records for fresh deployment testing environment

 **June 25, 2025 (Earlier):**
 - ✓ Completed delete functionality implementation across all three core pages